j2objc-contrib/j2objc-gradle/README.md

 ### J2ObjC Installation

-If J2ObjC is not installed when the plugin is first run, on-screen instructons will guide you through installation from your Terminal.
+If J2ObjC is not detected when the plugin is first run, on-screen instructons will guide you through installation from your Terminal.

 Alternatively: